roualdes/MATH131/_sources/week-02.md

 ### Learning objectives

-In this lesson we will learn how to summarize data in a DataFrame, and do basic data management tasks such as making new variables, recoding data, and dealing with missing data.
+In this lesson we learn how to summarize data in a DataFrame, and do basic data management tasks such as making new variables, recoding data, and dealing with missing data.

 After completing this lesson, you should be able to